-The kind of clientele you are targeting can play a role in making your security-based decisions.
-If you are aiming for the affluent in society, for instance, then the kind of provisions you offer will have to match this objective.
 Such individuals would not expect a simple access control system that can be compromised through demagnetization.
-Smart cards can be seen as an ordinary expectation when dealing with such establishments.
+Smart cards can be an ordinary expectation when dealing with such establishments.

 If your services are aimed at the general public, on the other hand, then choosing from a variety of magnetic RFID key cards might save you some extra cash.
-Such options can upgrade your public image while having a lesser effect on the general expenses of the business.
+Such options can upgrade your public image while negatively affecting the business’s general expenses.

-However, this does not mean that one should delve for the cheapest option available when looking for an electromagnetic solution.
-The kind of quality possible with a particular choice can significantly affect the maintenance costs involved.
+However, this does not mean that one should delve for the cheapest option when looking for an electromagnetic solution.
+The quality possible with a particular choice can significantly affect the maintenance costs.

-The particular budget laid out for such a project will also play a significant role in the final decision.
+The budget for such a project will play a significant role in the final decision.
 Larger hotels dealing with hundreds of rooms, for example, may find it wiser to split the costs and install both types of RFID key cards.

-All in all, the particular option chosen should be based on the specific needs of the establishment involved.
-Smart cards offer more reliable service in general, but magnetic RFID key cards can also provide good value for money in the right environment.
+The chosen option should be based on the specific needs of the establishment involved.
+Smart cards offer more reliable service, but magnetic RFID key cards can also provide good value for money in the right environment.